AndreBiskup/GDA1-108637/README.md

-# GDA1-108637
+# Grundlagen der Anwendungsentwicklung A4
-Grundlagen der Anwendungsentwicklung A4
+Submitted by 108637